Strategy Synthesis in POMDPs via Game-Based Abstractions: Methodology

+\begin{theorem} Given a $p$-safe strategy in an abstract world PG, the corresponding strategy in the world POMDP is $p'$-safe with $p'\geq p$. \end{theorem} \begin{IEEEproof} Given a $p$-safe Player~1 strategy $\sched_1$ in the abstract world PG, let $\sched$ be the corresponding strategy in the POMDP.
+Applying $\sched$ to the POMDP resolves all non-determinism and yields an MC.
+Using the simulation relation established before, we can now compute a Player~2 strategy $\sched_2$ for the PG that resolves the non-determinism in a way such that each transition in the MC is mapped to a 2-step-transition in the PG.
+The strategy $\sched_1$ is $p$-safe for a given $p\in [0,1]$ if $\pctlProb^{(\sched_1,\sched_2^\ast)}_{\geqslant p} (\neg \Collisions\ \pctlUntil\ \Goals)$ holds for every Player~2 strategy $\sched_2^\ast$ (according to Def.~\ref{def:psafe}).
+This property also holds for $\sched_2$ in particular, and as the PG under $\sched_1$ and $\sched_2$ behaves in the same way as the POMDP does under $\sched$, $\sched$ is $p'$-safe with $p'\geq p$. \end{IEEEproof}

+The assessment of the strategy is conservative: The abstraction allows behavior of the uncontrollable agents that is not possible in the POMDP.
+These so-called \emph{spurious movements} are the result of summing up states with the same abstraction: an agent leaving the visible range in one location could re-appear at (jump to) another location far away, if the non-determinism is resolved in another way.
+Thus, $\sched_2$ does not necessarily represent a worst-case strategy in the PG.
+Therefore the actual probability of safe traversal might be higher in the POMDP than in the PG.

-The assessment of the strategy is conservative: A $p$-safe strategy in the abstract world PG may induce a corresponding strategy in the POMDP which is $p{+}\tau$-safe for some $\tau>0$.
-In particular, applying the corresponding strategy to the original POMDP yields a discrete-time Markov chain (MC).
-This MC can be efficiently analyzed by, \eg probabilistic model checking to determine the value of $p{+}\tau$.
-Naturally, the optimal scheduler obtained for the PG does not need to be optimal in the POMDP.
+Applying the strategy to the original POMDP yields a discrete-time Markov chain (MC).
+This MC can be efficiently analyzed, \eg by probabilistic model checking to determine the value of $p+\tau$.
+Naturally, the optimal strategy for the PG needs not be optimal in the POMDP.

-All positions where \agent[1] is visible yield Dirac distributions in the belief MDP, \ie the successor states in the MDP depend solely on the action choice.
+If \agent[1] is visible in a given position, the state of the belief MDP assigns probability $1$ to the corresponding state -- the current state of the POMDP is completely observable, and the successor states in the MDP depend solely on the action choice.
 These beliefs are represented as single states in the abstract world PG.
-The abstraction lumps for each position of \agent all (uncountably many) other belief states together.
+The abstraction lumps for each position of \agent all (uncountably many) other belief states (in which \agent[1] is not visible) together.